 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the tutorial programs offered by Physics and Astronomy Department and the Honor Tutorial College.
 These students must meet the same entrance requirements as entering HTC freshman.
-The priority deadline for application for admission is November 15th.

 Students in the HTC astrophysics or HTC engineering physics programs who wish to change to HTC physics should contact the director of studies for the HTC physics program.